Doctors Note Logo

 Another potential cause could be problems with the ligaments around the ankle.
 For example, the deltoid ligament on the inside of the ankle can cause pain if it becomes irritated or inflamed, even without a clear injury.

 There are also other less common reasons for ankle pain, such as stress reactions or small injuries that might not be immediately obvious.
-If you have sudden ankle pain, it might be helpful to consult with a healthcare professional to explore these possibilities and get the right treatment.
+If you have sudden ankle pain, you can check your symptoms with a free AI-powered tool to help understand what might be causing your discomfort and determine if you need to consult with a healthcare professional for the right treatment.

 Tell your friends about us.